code-instable/code-instable/README.md

   - using unconventional writing style

 #### as a developer
-I develop essentially on Python and R for statistics and machine learning, and use LaTeX quite intensively for writing.
+I develop essentially on Python and R for statistics and machine learning, and use LaTeX quite intensively for writing :

 ![most used languages](https://github-readme-stats.vercel.app/api/top-langs/?username=allemand-instable&layout=compact)